 There’s slightly less setup involved here than there is for entrepreneurs.
 There’s no need, for example, to register a company or to get an accountant, although getting an accountant is always recommended in Portugal.

-Many of those that fall under the independent service provider category may also be eligible for the D7 and many companies will recommend that you opt for the D7 instead.
+Many people that fall under the independent service provider category may also be eligible for the D7 and some companies will recommend that you opt for the D7 instead.
 It’s recommended that you speak to a professional to see which visa is most suitable for you.

 Comparisons to other visas